chef/chef/chef-utils/README.md

 ## Getting Started

-Chef Utils gem is common code and mixins for the core Chef Infra ruby gems.
+Chef Utils gem is common code and mixins for the core Chef Infra Ruby gems.
 This should be are "core library" or "foundations" library for the chef ecosystem (and external related gems) which allows the use of core code and utility functions of the chef gem without requiring all the heaviness of the chef gem.

+### Platform Family Helpers

+The Platform Family helpers provide an alternative to comparing values from `node['platform_family']` or using the `platform_family?()` helper method.
+They allow you to write simpler logic that checks for specific platform family.
+Additionally we've provided several super families listed below, which bundle together common platform families into a single helper.

+* `aix?`
+* `amazon?`
+* `arch?` - includes arch, manjaro, and antergos platforms
+* `debian?` - includes debian, ubuntu, linuxmint, raspbian, and duvian platforms
+* `dragonflybsd?`
+* `fedora?` - includes arista_eos, fedora, and pidora platforms
+* `freebsd?`
+* `gentoo?`
+* `macos?`
+* `netbsd?`
+* `openbsd?`
+* `rhel?` - includes redhat, centos, scientific, oracle, and clearos platforms
+* `rhel6?` - includes redhat6, centos6, scientifc6, oracle6, and clearos6 platforms
+* `rhel7?` - includes redhat7, centos7, scientifc7, oracle7, and clearos7 platforms
+* `rhel8?` - includes redhat8, centos8, scientifc8, oracle8, and clearos8 platforms
+* `smartos?`
+* `solaris2?`
+* `suse?` - includes suse and opensuseleap platforms
+* `windows?` - NOTE: in a class context when called without a node object (ChefUtils.windows?) this is not stubbable by ChefSpec, but when called with a node as the first argument or when called from the DSL it is stubabble by chefspec
+* `windows_ruby?` - this is always true if the ruby VM is running on a windows host and is not stubbed by ChefSpec

+Super Families:

+* `fedora_based?` - anything of fedora lineage (fedora, fedhat, centos, amazon, pidora, etc)
+* `rpm_based?`- all `fedora_based` systems plus `suse` and any future linux distros based on RPM (excluding AIX)
+* `solaris_based?`- all solaris-derived systems (opensolaris, nexentacore, omnios, smartos, etc)
+* `bsd_based?`- all bsd-derived systems (freebsd, netbsd, openbsd, dragonflybsd).

 ### Platform Helpers

-Individual platforms for when code MUST be different on a case-by-case basis.
-It is generally encouraged to not use these and to use the `platform_family` helpers unless it is known that code must be special cased for individual platforms.
+The Platform helpers provide an alternative to comparing values from `node['platform']` or using the `platform?()` helper method.
+In general we'd highly suggest writing code using the Platform Family helpers, but these helpers can be used when it's necessary to target specific platforms.

 * `aix_platform?`
 * `amazon_platform?`